 Also see Appendix D for the midterm review form.

-Effective January 2013, all NRSPs must undergo a progress review in the third year.
-This review is conducted by the Administrative Advisors of the particular project and then reviewed by the NRSP RC.
+All NRSPs must undergo a progress review in the third year.
+This substantive review is conducted by the Administrative Advisors of the particular project and then reviewed by the NRSP RC.
 Pending satisfactory progress as detailed below, the committee will forward its recommendation to the regional associations for informational purposes in time for their respective spring meetings and to the ESS for continued funding at the approved level in years four and five.
-Should an NRSP fail to meet performance expectations or funding commitments, the committee may recommend that funding approval be altered or termination by the ESS.
+Should an NRSP fail to meet performance expectations or funding commitments, the committee may recommend that funding approval be reduced or terminated by the ESS.

 The midterm review shall consider the requirements and criteria set forth above for the development/approval of an NRSP in Section IV.
 Establishing New NRSPs.

-NRSP Mission

-Does the project demonstrate consistency with the mission of the NRSP Program?

-Relevance to National Issue

-Is there evidence that the NRSP is continuing to address a national issue, relevant to and of use by most, if not all regions.

-Relevance to Stakeholders
+1. Relevance to Stakeholders

 Is there evidence of stakeholder use of project outputs?
-Are there project outcomes that aide in development of or contribute to the discussion of public policy.
-If so please describe.
+Briefly describe the efforts.
+Are there project outcomes that aide in development of, or contribute to, the discussion of public policy.
+If so, please describe.

-Management and Business Plan
+2. Management and Business Plan

 The midterm review must reflect progress toward meeting external funding expectations.
-Failure to meet funding goals may result is alterations to the off the top budget contribution provided by the SAES system.
+Failure to meet funding goals may result is alterations to the off-the-top budget contribution provided by the SAES system.

-Progress Toward Objectives and Projected Outcomes
+3. Progress Toward Objectives and Projected Outcomes

-In the midterm review the project must demonstrate productivity, progress toward original objectives and the relationship between projected goals, actual accomplishments and any impacts to date.
+In the midterm review, the project must demonstrate productivity, progress toward original objectives and the relationship between projected goals, actual accomplishments and any impacts to date.
 As appropriate, this assessment must include an evaluation of stakeholders' use of project outputs to date.

-Integration
+4. Integration

-As appropriate, the NRSP must indicate how efforts are integrated with extension or academic programs and how results might be of use by other potential stakeholders.
-The midterm review the project must demonstrate actual collaborations and any new partnerships built during the project period.
+As appropriate, the NRSP must indicate how efforts are integrated with Extension or academic programs and how results might be of use by other potential stakeholders.
+By the midterm review the project must demonstrate actual collaborations and describe new partnerships built during the project period.
 The report should address the degree to which the full team is engaged in project planning and implementation.
 Discuss plans to correct any weaknesses that may have been identified.

-Outreach, Communications and Assessment:
+5. Outreach, Communications and Assessment: